AlliedTesting/pgmex-jdbc-perf-test/README.md

 -------------------------

 Test suite is configured by plain xml files for easier editing and scm system integration.
-Please note that configuration files are located computer-specific directories.
+Please note that configuration files are located at computer-specific directories.
 Thus there can be multiple instance of configuration `default`, each stored in a folder matching a specific computer name.
 Also, apart from computer-specific folders there is a folder that contains so-called *templates*.
 Template is a configuration that is then *deployed* to a computer-specific folder and then